pvscreations/sample-demo/README.md

-For much more intense page made by Jeremy Ellis around 2018-2019 about TensorflowJS is at this link   https://hpssjellis.github.io/beginner-tensorflowjs-examples-in-javascript/
+For a much more intense page made by Jeremy Ellis around 2018-2019 about TensorflowJS is at this link   https://hpssjellis.github.io/beginner-tensorflowjs-examples-in-javascript/